jmetev1/thesis/README.md

 1. [Contributing](#contributing)

 ## About
 Would you rather find out about potholes before or after you hit them?
 Well then you need Crater Gator!
-It uses its patented Pothole Parser TM to warn you of upcoming potholes so you can slow down or change lanes before you hit them.
-In addition, if you hit a pothole that's not in the database, it's added automatically.
+It uses the patented Pothole Parser TM to warn you of upcoming potholes so you can slow down or change lanes before you hit them.
+In addition, if you hit a pothole that's not in the database,it's added automatically.
 Then you can share it with your friends, Facebook, and even the mayor.

 Or do you have a pothole the size of a pond on your street?
 You can add it even without having to drive through it!
 And you can add an image to show the world just how bad it is.

+Want to see all the potholes in the city?
+Check out the Pothole Map for a bird's eye view of all the cities killer potholes.

 ## Usage